-The department offers majors in physics and engineering science and supports the binary and pre-engineering programs.
+The department offers majors in engineering science, physics and physics education and supports the binary and pre-engineering programs.
 The department strives to employ students as tutors and assistants, offer on-site research and design experiences for students, expose students to the "real world" through guest speakers and field trips, assist students with securing summer research positions and internships, and assist students with their educational and career goals.